Southclaws/ScavengeSurvive/FILE-LIST.md

 Player related code.
 Not gameplay mechanics however, these scripts are all internal and aren't really 'experienced' by end-users.
 - Core - Manages connects and disconnects, runs init and exit code for players.
 - Accounts - Everything to do with the account side of players (not character data)
+- Aliases - Contains functions that find accounts from the same owner.
 - SaveLoad - Manages the character and inventory saving/loading.
 - Spawn - Handles spawning the player in as an existing or new character.
 - Damage - Handles weapon damage code, uses the AdvancedWeaponData library.